Sherwin Williams Fawn Brindle SW 7640: Paint Color Review

 The Best Medium-Toned Greige – Fawn Brindle

 If you’re tired of the light gray trend and looking for a color with a bit more body and warmth, look no further than Fawn Brindle.
-As the world leans warmer, I bet we’ll be seeing more of this beautiful neutral which is why we’re taking a closer look at it today…
+As the world gets warmer (trend-wise), I bet we’ll see more of this beautiful neutral, which is why we’re taking a closer look at it today.

-If you have a home with north-facing light (either interior or exterior), you can expect Fawn Brindle to look as expected or lean just a wink back into gray (just a touch).
+If you have a home with north-facing light (either interior or exterior), Fawn Brindle will look as expected or lean just a wink back into gray (just a touch).
 However, if you have south-facing light or afternoon western sunshine, expect this bad boy to warm right up without looking beige.

-With an LRV of 36, Fawn Brindle is the PERFECT medium depth.
-If you have a dark room, it will lean into its depth/warmth that bit more, but if you have a BRIGHT room it won’t wash out as much as light colors will.
+With an LRV of 36, Fawn Brindle is the perfect medium depth.
+If you have a dark room, watch that it doesn’t look too muddy and heavy—supplement it with good interior lighting.
+Using bulbs of approximately 2700-3000 Kelvins can play into Fawn Brindle’s beautiful earthy warmth.
+If you have a bright room, with its LRV of 36, Fawn Brindle won’t wash out as much as lighter colors will.

-As discussed above, Fawn Brindle has a green undertone.
+Fawn Brindle has a green undertone.
 Is it OBVIOUS?
-Whether you’re sensitive to green or not, Fawn Brindle’s undertone is noticeable compared to Mega Greige, but not quite as noticeable as Intellectual Gray.
+Whether you’re sensitive to green or not, Fawn Brindle’s undertone is noticeable compared to a warm neutral like Mega Greige but not quite as noticeable as Intellectual Gray.

 The 9 Best White Paint Colors: Sherwin Williams DESIGNER COLLECTION